CocoIndex Built-in Functions

 ,.md

-noteWe use the
+).noteWe use the

 language

-field to determine how to split the input text, following these rules:- We'll match the input
+field to determine how to split the input text, following these rules:-

 language

-field against thelanguage_name
+in the spec, against thelanguage_name

 oraliases